Eco-airports and their role in environmental protection

 The impact of aviation and airports on global warming

 Back in the early 1970s, airports started to implement environmental management programs connected to the different aspects of the airport’s activities.
-They included air quality monitoring, water management, noise reduction and biodiversity management.
-Various initiatives are currently being taken at the airport to reduce CO2 emissions, in the context of climate change.
+They included air quality monitoring, water management, noise reduction, and biodiversity management.
+Various initiatives are currently being taken at the airport to reduce CO2 emissions in the context of climate change.
 Such programs reduce the number of emissions to some extent and ensure the cleanliness of the environment.

 Eco-Airports and the main principles of their operation with an example of Zurich airport

-- Changi International Airport, Singapore,
+- Singapore Changi Airport,